-- 3.1.1 Each member of the ICB must: - (a) Comply with the criteria of the Fit and Proper Person Test. - (b) Be willing to uphold the Seven Principles of Public Life (known as the Nolan Principles). - (c) Fulfil the requirements relating to experience, knowledge, skills, and attributes set out in the relevant role specification.
+- 3.1.1 Each member of the ICB must: - (a) Comply with the criteria of the Fit and Proper Person Test. - (b) Be committed to upholding the Seven Principles of Public Life (known as the Nolan Principles). - (c) Fulfil the requirements relating to experience, knowledge, skills, and attributes set out in the relevant role specification.